ajahne/blog/_drafts/2020-2-4-removing-duplicates-from-array.md

 const b = [2,3,3,1,2,7,5,5,4,9,4,14];
 const c = [5,2,3,2,5,5,1,7,2,1,5,8];

-console.log(dedupWithFilterAndIndexOf(a)) //[1,2,3,4,5]
+dedupUsingFilterAndIndexOf(a) //[1,2,3,4,5]
-console.log(dedupWithFilterAndIndexOf(b)) //[2,3,1,7,5,4,9,14]
+dedupUsingFilterAndIndexOf(b) //[2,3,1,7,5,4,9,14]
-console.log(dedupWithFilterAndIndexOf(c)) //[5,2,3,1,7,8]
+dedupUsingFilterAndIndexOf(c) //[5,2,3,1,7,8]
 ```

-For each element in the array, we check to see if it's index matches the current index.
+For each element in the array, we check to see if it's index with the array matches the current index.
 This works because `indexOf` returns the _first_ index at which a given element can be found and -1 if it does not exist.
-So, if we have an array with duplicate elements, the indeces of each will be different, but call to indexOf will return the first index.
-So in our check of ` a.indexOf(element) === index` if these indeces are different, then this element is _not_ the first element with this value and should not be added to our resulting array.
+So, if we have an array with duplicate elements, the indexes of each will be different, but a call to indexOf will return the first index.
+So in our check of `a.indexOf(element) === index` if these indexes are different, then this element is _not_ the first element with this value and should not be added to our resulting array.

 Let's look at the scenario when we have an array `[1,2,2]`